sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/hello-world/index.md

 ---
 title: Hello World
 version: 0.1.0
-description: Hello world in scryptTS
+description: Hello world in sCrypt
 ---

 The following is a simple smart contract class.
 It takes an integer `x` as a parameter for the constructor.